martinring/clide2/README.md

 4. start the server with `bin/clide-web`.

-5. Use your browser (recommended is a current WebKit based or Internet Explorer 11) to navigate to `localhost:9000`.
+5. Use your (recently updated) HTML5-enabled browser to navigate to `localhost:9000`.

+Adjust `conf/application.conf` to your needs.

-You can then sign up as a new user, create projects and collaborate on files.
+You can then sign up a new user, create projects and collaborate on files.

 But you will want to install additional *Assistant*-Servers in order to get semantic help and content assist functionality as you would expect from an IDE:

 ```
 > TODO: Describe Isabelle Assistant Setup